Wander Franco Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 106 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Royals pitchers combine to surrender 109 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Marsh (0-2) pitches for the Royals to make his third start of the season.

-- In his most recent appearance on Wednesday, July 5, the right-hander threw five innings against the Minnesota Twins, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.